-Action Rationale EEF Toolkit Allocation Expected Impact To assign an Emotional Literacy Support Assistant to each class.
+Action Rationale EEF Toolkit Allocation Impact To assign an Emotional Literacy Support Assistant to our KS1 and KS2 classes.
 ELSAs will undertake small group work or 1:1 sessions addressing individual or group needs.
 Several of our most vulnerable children need additional time to speak with an adult for a variety of reasons and need support with emotional self-regulation Moderate impact for moderate cost based on extensive evidence, +4 months Contribution towards staffing costs £6,000 Improved levels of self- confidence and self- esteem.
 Improved levels of participation in lessons and a range of extra-curricular activities.
 Improved attendance or continued good attendance.
-Participation in a music project (drumming) for children in KS1 and KS2, leading to performances for peers and parents.
+This support has been particularly important this year as there has been an increase in issues relating to mental health and wellbeing relating to the pandemic.
+Participation in a music project (drumming) for children KS2.
 This is an additional opportunity for children to engage with the arts and cultural activities, provided by a County based musician who is also a positive male role model.
-Low impact, low cost, + 2 months £600 Increased self-esteem, confidence and lesson enjoyment.
+Low impact, low cost, + 2 months £800 Increased self-esteem, confidence and lesson enjoyment.
 Opportunities to widen skills base and discover talents.
 Teaching assistant hours to provide additional targeted support in class, increased number of phonics groups and individual/group interventions for phonics, English and maths across the school.
 Small group/1:1 interventions to maximise impact.
 Opportunities for additional short literacy sessions in afternoons providing successful 'little and often' approach.
-Evidence demonstrates that intensive tuition in small groups is very effective, particulary when pupils are grouped according to current level of attainment or specific need.
-TA support in class to support the progress of groups and individuals during lessons maximises learning during lesson time ensuring support is provided in a timely manner Moderate impact for moderate cost, + 4 months Contribution towards staffing costs £14,000 All children eligible for pupil premium to make at least good progress with no significant attainment gaps when compared to children not eligible for pupil premium with similar needs and starting points.
+Evidence demonstrates that intensive tuition in small groups is very effective, particularly when pupils are grouped according to current level of attainment Moderate impact for moderate cost, + 4 months Contribution towards staffing costs £7,591 All children eligible for pupil premium have made at least good progress, with the vast majority making accelerated progress, when taking into account the unusual circumstances due to the pandemic.

-with less need for additional interventions at other times of the school day.
-Subscriptions to digital technology resources to support the teaching of English and Maths, including Abacus, Hamilton Trust, Purple Mash, Rockstarz, Phonics Play.
-Children motivated by such resources.
+Subscriptions to digital or specific need.
+TA support in class to support the progress of groups and individuals during lessons maximises learning during lesson time ensuring support is provided in a timely manner with less need for additional interventions at other times of the school day.
+Children motivated by such Moderate impact for Contribution towards Positive impact on progress as technology resources to support the teaching of English and Maths, including Hamilton Trust, White Rose Maths, Maths Circle, Times Tables Rockstars and Learning by Questions. resources.
 Learning can be tailored to match individual need.
-Children are encouraged to use resources at home, enabling 'little but often' approach.
-Moderate impact for moderate cost, +4.
-Contribution towards subscription costs £1,000 Positive impact on progress as children enjoy their learning and increase the amount of time practising key skills.
+Children are encouraged to use resources at home, enabling 'little but often' approach. moderate cost, +4. subscription costs £1,000 children enjoy their learning and increase the amount of time practising key skills.
+Several subscriptions have assisted in the development of quality home learning packages during Covid-19 restrictions.

 The impact of Pupil Premium is closely monitored by staff and governors.
-This includes termly meetings between the Headteacher and the named governor for Pupil Premium, currently Mrs Vikki Idle, with Mrs Idle providing feedback from these meetings to the full governing body.
+There is a the named governor for Pupil Premium, currently Elizabeth Pink, with Elizabeth providing feedback from her monitoring activities to the full governing body.